John Smith Organs

 There were a number of companies - mainly on the Continent - who produced the organs used by these buskers, and some have survived and are still in use today.
 When John made his version for his grandson, he retained the use of a paper roll, punched with holes, to provide the 'music', but simplified the design, by using the holes to control the air flow to the organ pipes directly, rather than by using valves.
 This simplification, and the use of balsa wood for the pipes, makes construction of the organ a relatively simple task.
 There is one critical feature of organ pipes, however, and that is the size of the gap through which the air is blown to make the pipe sound.
 John solved the problem of getting this correct by the clever use of small pieces of cardboard cut from a cereal packet!
 The Busker organ is designed to be as light as possible, with its handle easy to turn as the instrument is carried around.
 The handle works the bellows inside the case, and also controls the movement of the paper roll.

-Any reasonably practical person can build the Busker, and the package supplied includes instructions, drawings, and a video.
+Any reasonably practical person can build the Busker, and the package supplied includes instructions, drawings, and a link to a downloadable video.
 A minimum of machinery is needed - although a small bandsaw and pillar drill would be advantageous - and the methods used are fairly basic.
 Some previous experience at making things (ideally working models) basic woodwork skills, and the patience to cut out all the little bits that have to be stuck together, does help.
-You need to be prepared to read and follow the instructions, and to watch the DVD to get the final details.
+You need to be prepared to read and follow the instructions, and to watch the Video to get the final details.
 You also need to be able to work from basic drawings - if you need full engineers drawings with every small detail shown, then this package is not for you!
 There are 14 A4 pages of instructions, and 18 A4 pages of drawings.
-Along with the DVD or Video, there is a paper test roll.
+Along with the Video, there is a paper test roll.

 The adjacent picture shows a